affinitydb/doc/pathSQL reference [definition].md

   - srv:JSON (parsing)
   - srv:RDF
   - etc.

+The `.srv:affinity` service typically accepts 2 types of inputs: `.srv:pathSQL`, and `.srv:protobuf` (n.b. a protobuf
+payload will often be a plain set of PINs, but it could also contain pathSQL statements [although that aspect of the implementation is incomplete at the moment]; in that sense `.srv:protobuf` could be considered more general than `.srv:pathSQL`).
+In cases where a response is not expected from the `.srv:affinity` service, a truncated stack should be used: `{.srv:sockets, .srv:protobuf, .srv:affinity}` would suffice for an insert (or message passing), whereas `{.srv:sockets, .srv:pathSQL, .srv:affinity, .srv:XML, .srv:sockets}` would be typical for a query.

+Listeners that don't contain a server in their service stack can define a terminal `afy:action` to process the resulting PINs at the tail of the stack.

 Note that most services are incomplete in the alpha release.
 Also, service-specific configuration is not yet systematically documented.
 To properly assess the state and functionality of each service, we advise that